Charli XCX: Musical style

-Music critics have characterized Charli XCX's music using a variety of terms, including electropop, dance-pop, synth-pop, alternative pop, hyperpop, pop-punk, dark wave, witch house, gothic pop, avant-pop, and experimental pop.
+Music critics have characterised Charli XCX's music using a variety of terms, including electropop, dance-pop, synth-pop, alternative pop, hyperpop, pop-punk, dark wave, witch house, gothic pop, avant-pop, and experimental pop.
 Lyrically, her songs deal with numerous subjects, including sex, cars, hedonism, and love.
 Her earliest demos, including those released on Myspace, were described as "trashy techno".
-Subsequent releases were labeled as a blend of dark wave and witch house.
+Subsequent releases were labelled as a blend of dark wave and witch house.
 Charli XCX's first album was described alternatively as gothic pop and synth-pop, while her second was described as pop punk, containing elements of punk rock, new wave and power pop.
 Critics marked the beginning of Charli XCX's collaborations with PC Music-signed artists as a turning point in her discography.

 Releases following Sucker explored an avant-pop direction.
 Vroom Vroom contained elements of Eurodance, while Number 1 Angel evidenced elements of trap, R&B, electropop, synth-pop, and experimental pop.
 Pop 2 and Charli were noted for their numerous collaborations and maintained their predecessors' avant-pop composition as well as incorporating elements of avant-garde, Eurodance, and J-pop music.
 How I'm Feeling Now was described as a "club-pop", hyperpop and experimental pop album with elements of garage, trance and bubblegum pop, in which Charli XCX addresses her life during COVID-19 lockdowns.
 Crash was dubbed a synth-pop and 1980s pop album with hints of synthwave, Eurodance, hard funk, swingbeat, bubblegum pop, Italo disco and indie pop music that was noted for its departure from Charli XCX's previous experimental pop releases.
-It was noted for its attempt at appealing to a more mainstream audience, and its deal-with-the-devil-centered aesthetic.
+It was noted for its attempt at appealing to a more mainstream audience, and its deal-with-the-devil-centred aesthetic.

 Charli XCX's "party girl" aesthetic seen in Brat has drawn similarities and comparisons to Kesha.
 Charli XCX's singing voice has been compared to those of Gwen Stefani and Marina Diamandis.
 She has been described as having an alto vocal range.
 Charli XCX has been described as inspired heavily by the 2010s "hyperpop" style, though she rejected the term on social media, saying she does "not identify with music genres".